voelzmo/codex/openvpn.md

 make: *** [deploy] Error 3
 ```

+### Vault Setup

 Ok, time to start filling in some data.
 We know we need certs and keys for OpenVPN, and we'll
-be using vault to store them, so we can fill in the vault data now (and worry about generating
+be using Vault to store them, so we can fill in the Vault data now (and worry about generating
 the keys in a couple minutes).
 Also, lets solve the client routes.
 We will want to push a route
 to VPN clients to allow them to attempt to access anything in our VPC (10.4.0.0/16).

 ```